 Mirador del Palmarejo – Cesar Manrique

-One of my favorite places in all of the islands even though this place is closed down since a couple of years ago.
+It is one of my favorite places in all of the islands even though this place has been closed down since a couple of years ago.
 Cesar Manrique is one of my favorite artists and we have written a lot of articles about him and his work in Lanzarote.
 At one point, he came to La Gomera and created a super nice work – interpreting nature with tourism.
 This is our story of how we ended up in this awesome place!

 When going back after a late evening in a restaurant, our driver Carlos and I got to talk.
 I asked him about Cesar Manrique in La Gomera and he told me about this place and that it was closed.
 After about 15 minutes, Carlos stops the car and tells us to get out.
 It’s pitch black outside and we have no idea where we are.
 I admit, for a second I was pretty sure that we were just about to get robbed.
 But after turning the flashlight on and walking along a path – I saw a wind chime and I knew where I was.
 Carlos had taken us to Mirador del Palmarejo!